danog/MadelineProtoDocs/docs/docs/UPGRADING.md

 ---
 title: "Upgrading from MadelineProto v7 to v8"
-description: "MadelineProto v8 is a major MadelineProto update, that removes a large number of long-deprecated APIs: I've created this upgrade checklist, to simplify the upgrade process."
+description: "MadelineProto v8 is a major MadelineProto update, that removes a large number of long-deprecated APIs: I've created this upgrade checklist, to simplify the upgrade process.  "
+nav_order: 29
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
-nav_exclude: true
 ---
 # Upgrading from MadelineProto v7 to v8

-MadelineProto v8 is a major MadelineProto update, that removes a large number of long-deprecated APIs.

-I've created this upgrade checklist, to simplify the upgrade process.
+MadelineProto v8 is a major MadelineProto update, that removes a large number of long-deprecated APIs: I've created this upgrade checklist, to simplify the upgrade process.

 A much simpler way to check for backwards incompatible changes is to scan your project using [Psalm](https://psalm.dev), it's truly a lifesaver!